Knifa/osd-dump-tools/README.md

 ### Usage

-- Place font files and video files in this directory.
+- Place font files in standard directory and use --font to set fonts location.
+Osd and video files should be in same directory.

 ```shell
 # Check out the options.